Book Returns are open 24 hours per day, 7 days per week, excluding the Easter and Christmas closures.

 Check here to see if your eReader or Tablet is compatible with the library's eBook provider.

-Call or email us for more details at firstname.lastname@example.org or 250-542-7610 ext.
-6820.
+Call or email us to book your exam invigilation at email@example.com or 250-542-7610 ext.
+6822.

 A. Those chair were bought as part of the the new library and are called Bouloum Lounge chairs.